esantini/Keep_Talking_Find_Word/README.md

 # Keep_Talking_Find_Word
 For the game "Keep Talking and Nobody Explodes".
-Module: Password. input1, input3 &amp; input4 for columns 1, 3 &amp; 4.

-For the Password Module, Manual Version 1, Verification Code: 241
+  Manual Version 1, Verification Code: 241

+For the Password Module,

 Input the 1st column letters as a string: input1('asdfg') This also resets previous filters.